spdk/spdk/doc/bdev_pg.md

 ## Preparing To Use A Block Device

-In order to send I/O requests to a block device, it must first be opened by calling spdk_bdev_open().
+In order to send I/O requests to a block device, it must first be opened by calling spdk_bdev_open_ext().
 This will return a descriptor.
 Multiple users may have a bdev open at the same time, and coordination of reads and writes between users must be handled by some higher level mechanism outside of the bdev layer.
 Opening a bdev with write permission may fail if a virtual bdev module